AkexZ1/akexhud/README.md

 ## Installation

-Just download the repo and add it in tf/custom
+Just download the repo and add it on tf/custom

-This hud needs 2 Fonts to be installed in your system to properly work
+This hud needs 2 Fonts to be installed on your system to properly work

   [Gamefont (Damage Numbers)](https://files.catbox.moe/cxknym.ttf)